SigveSjo/ROS2-ENTITY/README.md

 `$ bash build.sh source_ UDP prod`

 ### Manual usage
-For this, make sure that the [config file](ros2/kmr_communication/kmr_communication/config/bringup.yaml) has the correct parameters for whatever it is you want to do (i.e. IPs and ports need to match either the robot's or the dummy clients').
+For this, make sure that the [config file](ros2/entity_communication/entity_communication/config/bringup.yaml) has the correct parameters for whatever it is you want to do (i.e. IPs and ports need to match either the robot's or the dummy clients').

 While in the `ros2` folder, do the following:
 1. `$ colcon build --symlink-install`
 2. `$ source install/setup.bash`
-3. `$ ros2 launch kmr_communication kmr.launch.py`
+3. `$ ros2 launch entity_communication entity.launch.py`

 ### Connecting dummy clients
 While the ROS 2 program is running: